John Hewitt (poet)

 Hewitt had an active political life, describing himself as "a man of the left", and was involved in the British Labour Party, the Fabian Society and the Belfast Peace League.
 He was attracted to the Ulster dissenting tradition and was drawn to a concept of regional identity within the island of Ireland, describing his identity as Ulster, Irish, British and European.
 John Hewitt officially opened the Belfast Unemployed Resource Centre (BURC) Offices on Mayday 1985.

 His life and work are celebrated in two prominent ways – the annual John Hewitt International Summer School – and, less conventionally, a Belfast pub is named after him – the John Hewitt Bar and Restaurant, which is situated on the city's Donegall Street and which opened in 1999.
-The bar was named after him as he officially opened the Belfast Unemployed Resource Centre, which owns the establishment.
+The bar was named after him as many years earlier he had opened the Belfast Unemployed Resource Centre, which owns the establishment.
 It is a popular meeting place for local writers, musicians, journalists, students and artists.
-Both the Belfast Festival at Queen's and the Belfast Film Festival use the venue to stage events.
+Both the Belfast International Arts Festival and the Belfast Film Festival use the venue to stage events.